-All site accommodation, storage and parking to be allocated.
+All site accommodation, storage and parking to be agreed.
 These areas to be suitably secured where required and the surrounding area to be kept tidy at all times.
-Deliveries and all unloading of materials to be carried out prior to 12 noon.
-Long-base delivery vehicles will be unable to access the site due to width restriction, in this event the deliveries to be off loaded in the loading bay adjacent to the Main Entrance gate and transported to the storage area.
+Long-base delivery vehicles might struggle to access the site due to width restriction.